Nassim-Saboundji/ComicRepository/README.md

 # comicRepo Backend REST API

 A backend REST API for a comic hosting website built in Node.js with the Express library and a PostgreSQL database.
+Tests were written with Mocha, Chai and supertest libraries.

 Features :
 - Log in as an admin and also the ability to log out.
 - Upload comics [Admin only]
 - Upload chapters for those comics [Admin only]
 - Allow all visitors to read the comics that are added to the comicRepo

 # How To Run